Pittsburgh Regional Sojourn · July 1–4, 2026

 Light to Unite

-On the Fourth of July, the nation lights as one.
-Cities, landmarks, and households across America are turning red, white, and blue, and flying the American Flag, to mark 250 years of independence.
+On the Fourth of July, the nation lit as one.
+Cities, landmarks, and households across America turned red, white, and blue and flew the American Flag to mark 250 years of independence.